-Even though DJI Phantom 4 Pro exceeds our price range for today, the standard version doesn’t and, believe it or not, it’s the second best drone under $1000.
+Even though DJI Phantom 4 Pro exceeds our price range for today, the standard version doesn’t and, believe it or not, it’s the second-best drone under $1000.
 DJI Phantom 4 is a wicked drone, there’s no doubt about that.
 Still, it’s a huge price increase to the Pro version which led a lot of people to think P4 standard isn’t a true premium model.
 But, needless to say, DJI Phantom 4 swept all critics aside and now represents the best value for money in high-end drone market… falling short to Mavic Pro only due to its transportability.

 Camera and features

 The story gets even better once you take a closer look at its features too.
-In addition to standard ones such as GPS and one key return, DJI Phantom 4 also has access to wide array of smart flight modes including ActiveTrack, TapFly, orbit and much more.
+In addition to standard ones such as GPS and one key return, DJI Phantom 4 also has access to a wide array of smart flight modes including ActiveTrack, TapFly, orbit and much more.
 So, All things considered, DJI Phantom 4 proves to be a worthy successor to the Phantom series… and I strongly suggest you at least consider going for it since there aren’t many better models for under $1000 around.

 The first noteworthy thing about DJI Phantom 4 is its incredible list of specifications.
-Even though we had radical changes with DJI Phantom 3 Professional, OcuSync technology and slightly more powerful battery allow greater numbers.
+Even though we had radical changes with DJI Phantom 3 Professional, OcuSync technology and slightly more powerful battery allows greater numbers.
 To be more precise, we are talking about 7 kilometers of operating range (DJI P3 Pro had up to 5) and roughly 25 minutes of airtime.
 Incredible, right?

 1. DJI Mavic Pro

 Finally, we have reached the final drone on this “drones under $1000” list.
 The best one out of this whole bunch is definitely DJI Mavic Pro – a seriously powerful quadcopter that can easily fit into your backpack.
-That’s basically the whole concept behind Mavic Pro – fully fledged drone in a ridiculously small package.
+That’s basically the whole concept behind Mavic Pro – fully-fledged drone in a ridiculously small package.
 So, what exactly does it bring to the table?